editorconfig/editorconfig-vim/README.md

 #### Disable rules

-You could want to override some project-specific EditorConfig rules in global or local vimrc in some cases, ie to resolve coflicts of trailing whitespace trimming and buffer autosaving.
+You might want to override some project-specific EditorConfig rules in global or local vimrc in some cases, e.g., to resolve coflicts of trailing whitespace trimming and buffer autosaving.

 > let g:EditorConfig_disable_rules = ['trim_trailing_whitespace']

-You are able to disable all of supported EditorConfig properties.
+You are able to disable any supported EditorConfig properties.

 #### Exec Path